kerphi/phpfreechat/README.md

 * `make test-server`: run tests server side
 * `make clean`: ...

+### Playing with unit tests

+Tests (client and server side) need phpfreechat's base absolute url.
+By default `http://127.0.0.1:32773` is used but it can be customized.
+For that, you have to create a `serverurl` file that contains the absolute url to your phpfreechat installation without the trailing slash  (ex: ``http://localhost/phpfreechat``)

+Client side tests are written with [qunit](http://qunitjs.com/) and are located here: `client/tests/`

+Server side tests are written with [vows](http://vowsjs.org/) and are located here: `server/tests/`

 ### Modules (client side)

 * `jquery.phpfreechat.js`: just jquery plugin stuff